published 10/8/2024

 Unfortunately, the media layer (the M in MoQ) has become an after-thought.
 There’s interest in standardizing something but nobody intends to implement it.
 So instead, the transport has become overly generic and worse: molded around Cisco’s proprietary stack.
 And they have some bizarre requirements.

 This may seem like a trivial transport detail, but it’s one of many infuriating debates that have lasted years and will never be resolved while the current WG dynamics exist.
-There’s no need to compromise when the working group is stacked.
+The worst part is that we still don’t know why this requirement exists despite constant probing, making it extra impossible to argue against or provide alternatives.
+There’s no need to compromise or debate when the working group is stacked.

-The result so far can only be described as obtuse.
+The current protocol can only be described as obtuse.
 When a user asks how to use MoQ, I don’t have an answer except for: ”it depends”.
 The transport draft has become so abstracted and optional, with few reliable properties.
 It’s a Temo Swiss Army Knife; capable of doing everything badly instead of the one thing it should focus on: live media.

 What Now?